dewitt/wordle/README.md

 - `word_lists.h` is generated once from `words.txt` and embedded directly into the binary.
 You generally do not need to touch this file, but keep `words.txt` up to date so the embedded data stays accurate.
 - `feedback_table.bin` is an optional binary cache containing the results of `calculate_feedback_encoded` for every pair of valid words (≈167 MB).
 Refresh it by passing `--feedback-table` to any mode (for example `./build/solver generate --feedback-table`).
 When present, the solver memory-maps this cache at startup and skips recomputing feedback in the hot loops.
 If the file is absent, the solver falls back to the slower but correct on-the-fly calculations.
-- `lookup_roate.bin` is a sparse lookup table capturing the optimal next guesses for the default start word (`roate`).
-Generate it via the solver itself: `./build/solver generate --lookup-start roate --lookup-depth 6 --lookup-output lookup_roate.bin`.
-The solver automatically loads this file (when present) and follows the precomputed tree before falling back to the entropy search.
-Delete the file if you want to force the solver to recompute guesses dynamically.
+- `lookup_roate.bin` is the precomputed six-turn decision tree (≈27 MB) rooted at `roate`.
+Build it via the solver itself: `./build/solver generate --lookup-start roate --lookup-depth 6 --lookup-output lookup_roate.bin`.
+The solver requires this file at runtime; if a feedback sequence is missing from the tree the run aborts and reports the missing path.

 ## Modes of Operation